top of page

 Cause:

-✔️ Frequent fuse blows when using multiple appliances
+✔️ Frequent fuse blowing when using multiple appliances

-✔️ Dimming or flickering lights when using power-hungry devices
+✔️ Dimming or flickering lights when turning on high-power devices

 🛠 How to Fix It:

-⚠️ Important: Never replace a fuse with one of a higher amp rating to stop it from blowing.
-This is a serious fire hazard!
+⚠️ NEVER replace a fuse with one of a higher amp rating to stop it from blowing!
+This is a serious fire hazard!🔥🚫

 2️⃣ Short Circuit 🔥🚫